Reiikz/your-awesm/README.md

 ### What is planned:
 * Profiling support; the ability to have multiple modpacks/map combinations for one server
 * API that spits out the player list a json format
-* automatic starbound log backup
+* Automatic starbound log backup
+* Log processing for error detection and playercount reporting

 ### What's been deprecated:
 * the script will no longer support foreign users to manage other user's servers, stopping and starting will still be accessible through systemd, but support for other operations through sudo overrides will be dropped, in the future you'll have to explicitely specify to run the script as that particular user through the use of an external command like sudo.